cwru-usg/event-daemon/README.md

 Goals of the Application
 ---------
-The following are the goals of this application.
+The following are the goals of this application:

 1. USG finance team members should see a list the events that are occurring this semester.
 2. Automatic emails should be sent to student organization executive boards